Texas A&M University Distance Learning - Photo Shoot

-Blog Entry - 8/25/10 - Click here to see the finished video on the Texas A&M web site.
+Blog Entry - 8/25/10 - Click here to learn more about the Texas A&M Statistic Program on the school's web site.